getzola/zola/docs/content/documentation/themes/installing-and-using-themes.md

 show_twitter = false
 ```

-You can modify files directly in the `themes` directory but this will make updating harder and live reload won't work with those
+You can modify files directly in the `themes` directory but this will make updating the theme harder and live reload won't work with those
 files.